Akure: Health and education

 The city has tertiary institutions which include: the Federal University of Technology Akure, Federal College of Agriculture, School of Nursing and Midwifery, and School of Health Technology.
 It also has famous secondary schools like St. Thomas Aquinas College, Oyemekun Grammar School, St. Louis Grammar School, and Fiwasaye Girls' Grammar School.
-The first two are for boys while the latter two are for girls in the tradition of early schools in Nigeria.
+The first two are for boys while the latter two are for girls in the tradition of early schools in school feca.
 The town also hosts to Federal Government Girls' College and St. Peter's Unity Secondary School, amongst many others.
 Primary schools are widespread but most of them often lack quality, there are few that offer quality education but are accessible to few elites.

 City

 There are two other communities with their separate kings, cultures and traditions beside the Akure kingdom.
 The more prominent of the pair is Isinkan, while the second of them is Isolo.
 The ruler of Isinkan is known as the Iralepo while that of Isolo is known as the Osolo of Isolo.
 In the olden days, the three communities (Akure, Isinkan and Isolo) were located some distances apart.
 The war with the Benin empire in the pre-colonial period necessitated that the three communities move closer together however, and they have occupied their current positions ever since.
 Other nearby towns include Isarun, Ilara, Igbaraoke, Iju, Itaogbolu, Idanre, Owo, Ikere and Ondo.

 The most influential Deji in recent history was Oba Adesida I who was known as Afunbiowo.
 Several Dejis after him were his direct descendants.
 Akure is also the birthplace of notable Nigerians like Chief Olu Falae (a one time presidential candidate of a political party who reigns as a titled aristocrat of the realm), legal luminary Dr Akinola Aguda and several personalities in the academia, industry, the military, judiciary and the civil service.
 Philip Emeagwali, the Gordon Bell Prize winner, and the mother of King Sunny Adé are both citizens of Akure.
 Akure is also the hometown of Ralph Alabi, a former chairman of Guinness Nigeria, and Kole Omotosho.